BACK TO TOP

 Take action by 14/03/25!

-Your letter means much more if it's put in your own words why you want Merthyr Tydfil Council's Planning Committee to deliver on its promise to return nature to the Ffos-y-fran opencast site, and reject the application to downgrade this huge restoration project.
-Here's some points you might choose to include:
+Your letter means much more if it's put in your own words why you want Merthyr Tydfil Council to deliver on its promise to return nature to the Ffos-y-fran opencast site, and reject the application to downgrade this huge restoration project.
+Here's some points you might choose to include, or go straight to the objection form:

 1. Residents deserve not to worry about a million cubic metres of mine water above them, with just a road between that and them.